-Marigolds are easy to grow, bloom reliably all summer and have few insect and disease problems.
-They have understandably been a favorite annual in this country for many years.
+Marigolds (Tagetes species) are easy to grow, economical, bloom reliably all summer, and infrequently have insect and disease problems.
+They are a popular warm-season annual with bright, long-lasting blooms.

 Plant height varies with the cultivar.
-Marigolds cover a full range of sizes from about 6-inch dwarves to 3 foot-tall plants.
+Marigolds cover a full range of sizes from about 6 inches to 3 feet tall.

-Marigolds are used for color massing, edging, borders, cut flowers and container plantings.
+Marigolds are used for mass planting, edging, borders, cut flowers, and container plantings.
 Most varieties bloom from early summer until hard frost in late fall.

 Remove the old flowers as they fade for continued bloom.
-Tall marigolds may require staking to prevent the plants from falling over during storms.
+African marigolds may require staking to prevent the plants from falling over during storms.